For press, please click here to email your request

 Q: What is the process for surface prep and applying CRS?

 A: Typically, pressure wash in a north-south orientation, de-grease, and pressure wash again (in a east-west orientation, to remove de-greaser).
-As long as there is no loose debris, CRS will encapsulate and penetrate tightly adhered rust and through to the substrate.
+As long as there are no loose debris, CRS will encapsulate and penetrate tightly adhered rust and through to adhere to the substrate.

 Q: How does CRS attach to the substrate?

 Q: What is the speed of application and time-to-re-coat?

 A: CRS can be applied as a two-coat system depending on the substrate.
 If the metal and rust is flat and relatively smooth a one-coat system could be sufficient.
-However if there is a wide range of pit ridges on tightly adhered rust, then a second coat may be required.
+However if there is a wide range of pit ridges on tightly adhered rust, then a second coat may be required to cover missed spots.
 The best application method is cross hatching or north-south, east-west.
 The second coat should be applied when first coat is tacking or near dry.
 In full sun and wind this could be as quickly as 10-15 minutes, or up to an hour in shaded or humid areas.
 Re-coat window is LARGE, up to several weeks if that is required for your job.
 Please make sure your primed surface is clean enough for paint.

 Q: Can CRS be applied on wet surfaces?

 A: Yes, however the surface must be very nearly dry and CRS definitely cannot be applied to surfaces with pooling water/moisture.
-If there is pooling, waste will occur because it will dilute the waterborne CRS and will adversely affect its anti-corrosion properties.
+If there is pooling or too much moisture, waste will occur because it will dilute the waterborne CRS and will adversely affect its anti-corrosion properties.
 If it is humid and a rusty surface is only lightly damp, CRS can still be applied.